NwangwuOsitadinma/gateman/README.md

 # Gateman.js

-Gatemanjs is an authorization system designed to manage roles and abilities in a node application that uses mongodb for data storage.
+Gatemanjs is an authorization system designed to manage roles and abilities in node applications that use mongodb for data storage.
 It works together with mongoose to provide a fluent approach to managing roles and abilities.

 ## Installation